mesaugat/tech-events-in-nepal/README.md

 > Feburary 23, 2019

-2nd round of Sketch meetup in Kathmandu with the theme is "Unpresent".
-There were no presentations this time.
-The event was kicked off with an open floor where designers came and shared their design stories, their workflows and gave each others tips and tricks.
+2nd round of Sketch Meetup in Kathmandu with the theme "Unpresent".
+A place where designers share their design stories, workflows and give each other design tips and tricks.

 ### [WordCamp Kathmandu](https://2019.kathmandu.wordcamp.org/)